-Pupil premium funding is provided by the Department for Education to enhance the education of students who are 'disadvantaged' according to the government.
+Pupil premium and attainment funding is provided by the Department for Education to enhance the education of students who are 'disadvantaged' according to the government.

-In deciding how to spend the money we carry out an annual review of our pupil premium budget and set about identifying the aims (desired outcomes) that we had for our disadvantages students.
-The audit that has been linked to this page of the website shows what strategies we employed to meet these outcomes.
+In deciding how to spend the money we carry out an annual review of our pupil premium budget and set about identifying the aims (desired outcomes) that we had for our disadvantaged students.
+The audit linked to this page shows what strategies we employed to meet these outcomes.
 There is also an evaluation of those strategies so that there is complete transparency and accountability for the way in which these funds were spent.
 It can also be seen that the final spend was over the amount allocated by the DFE as we believe that it is vital to invest as much as possible in this area to meet our aims.

 In total we recieved:

 - 2018-19: £420,000

 - 2019-20: £400,000

 - 2020-21: £420,000